MarkHershey/docs/docs/dev/dns.md

 NS Records (Name Server Record) specify the servers which are providing DNS services for your domain.
 You can use these to create subzones if you need to direct part of your traffic to another DNS service.

+!!! tips
+    NS Records could also be used to redirect/delegate DNS services.
+For example, you bought a domain from one of the domain name vendors (`godaddy.com`, `namecheap.com`, etc), usually the vendor provides free DNS service for your domain, but you prefer another DNS service provider (`DigitalOcean` for example), so that you can manage your DNS configurations at `DigitalOcean` side instead of your domain vendor side.

+    To do so, you can add a NS Record that redirect any DNS query comming to your domain vendor's DNS server to your desired DNS service provider.

 ### TXT Record

 TXT Records are used to associate a string of text with a hostname.
 These are primarily used for verification.